-Upon completing the French and Francophone Studies Program at High Point University, students will:

-- Possess proficiency in the skills of listening, speaking, reading and writing in French at the Advanced to Advanced Plus level of the ACTFL Proficiency Guidelines; - 2.
-Possess a level of proficiency in the target culture sufficient to enable them to understand and explain aspects of that culture; - Possess some knowledge of the historical and cultural role of the country or countries being studied and have some awareness of current events in these countries; - 4.
-Have some awareness of literary output of the areas being studied; - Have some knowledge of the value systems which influenced the history and literary/artistic production of the countries and cultures being studied; - 6.
-Be aware of "standard" pronunciation of the language; - 7.
-Be able to conduct and present independent research in the target language; - 8.
-Be able to use their knowledge of language and culture while working in the chosen profession.

-Requirements for the B.A. in French and Francophone Studies (38 credits)
+Spanish Major Student Learning Outcomes Upon completing the Spanish Program at High Point University, students will: - possess proficiency in the skills of listening, speaking, reading and writing in Spanish at the Advanced to Advanced Plus Level of ACTFL Proficiency Guidelines; - possess a level of proficiency in the target culture sufficient to enable him/her to understand and explain that culture; - possess an understanding of the historical and cultural role of the country or countries being studied, and be aware of current events in these countries and of their role in world affairs today; - be aware of the literary movements and have developed an appreciation for the literary thought of the areas being studied; - have some knowledge of the value systems that influenced the history and literary/artistic production of the country or countries or culture(s) being studied; - possess the ability to conduct and present independent research in the language; - have cultural and language proficiency to use in the chosen profession.
+Requirements for the B.A. in Spanish (39 credits) SPN 2020.
+Intermediate Spanish II (4) SPN 2090.
+Pronunciation (1) SPN 2130.
+Hispanic Cultures: Intermediate Readings and Conversation (4) SPN 2140.
+Grammar Review (2) SPN 3000.
+Advanced Conversation (4) SPN 3930.
+Cultures and Civilizations of Spain (4) or SPN/GBS 3940.
+Spanish-American Culture and Civilization (4) SPN 4010.
+Advanced Grammar and Composition (4) One course selected from:

-- A. Core (14 credits)

-- a.
-FRE 2020.
-Intermediate French (4)

-- b.
-FRE 2130.
-Readings in French (4)

-- c.
-FRE 2140.
-Grammar Review (2)

-- d.
-FRE 4010.
-Advanced Grammar and Composition (4)

-- B. Culture and Civilization (8 credits)